 COVID-19 Daily Self-Check

 Working together, COCC students, employees, and visitors can mitigate the spread of the coronavirus on campus through daily symptom self-checks.
-A daily self-check, coupled with several other measures including the use of face coverings, physical distancing, and personal hygiene, helps keep our campuses safe and healthy.
+A daily self-check, coupled with several other measures including the use of face masks, physical distancing, and personal hygiene, helps keep our campuses safe and healthy.

 This self-assessment tool is not meant to take the place of consultation with your health care provider or to diagnose/treat conditions.
 If you're in an emergency medical situation, call 911.

 Daily Self-Check Health Assessment (Access a printable PDF version of the Self-Check)

 - In the last 48 hours, have you experienced any of the following symptoms that are

 - Fever greater than or equal to 100.4 Fahrenheit or 38 Celsius?

 - Chills or sweating